Requirements for Claiming the Tax Credit for Childcare Expenses

 To be recognized as an eligible child for the current taxation year, the child must meet one of the following conditions:

-- He or she was 16 or under at some point in the year.
+- They were 16 or under at some point in the year.

-- He or she had an infirmity and was your or your spouse's dependant (regardless of his or her age).
+- They had a mental or physical impairment and were your or your spouse's dependant (regardless of their age).

 An eligible child can be:

-The child's income is the amount on line 275 of his or her return (or the amount that he or she would have entered on line 275 if he or she had filed a return).
+The child's income is the amount on line 275 of their return (or the amount that they would have entered on line 275 if they had filed a return).